TBMoonwalker/3cqsbot/README.md

 # Summary
-The 3cqsbot can be used to start and stop [3commas](https://3commas.io) dca bots with the help of the 3cqs signals.
+The 3cqsbot can be used to start and stop [3commas](https://3commas.io) dca bots with the help of the 3cqs trading signals.
+3CQS trading signals are developed using various market indicators and extensive technical research of the current and historical market atmosphere.
+They offer effective trading suggestions to purchase, trade, or hold an asset.
+3CQS trading signals are designed to signal the start and stop of DCA (Dollar Cost Average) bots for optimal performance under a variety of market conditions.
 You can subscribe to the [telegram channel](https://t.me/The3CQSBot) to receive these signals.
 If you have any questions regarding the signals, please contact the developer [directly](https://www.3cqs.com/contact/).

 # Disclaimer
 **The 3cqsbot is meant to be used for educational purposes only.
 Use with real funds at your own risk**